-The first method in learning how to filter water is by boiling it.
+The first method of purifying water is by boiling it.
 The US Environmental Protection Agency says you must bring water to boil and keep it boiling for at least a minute for it to be purified.

 If the water looks cloudy, filtering can be done before boiling to take the debris out of it.
-While filtering can get floaties, bacteria and some parasites out of the water, it doesn’t do much for viruses.
+While filtering can get floaties, bacteria, and some parasites out of the water, it doesn’t do much for viruses.
 They can also be bulky and more expensive than other means of purification.
 The upside is once water is filtered, you can drink it right away.

-In cases of emergency, you can make your own biofilter to purify water.
-Biofilters usually involve the use of gravel, sand and activated charcoal.
-The idea is to let water pass through these natural filters to strain bacteria, parasites and other nasties — the lower it goes, the finer the strain becomes, the cleaner your water would be.
+One way to purify water in a pinch is by making your own biofilter.
+Biofilters usually involve the use of gravel, sand, and activated charcoal.
+The idea is to let water pass through these natural filters to strain bacteria, parasites, and other nasties — the lower it goes, the finer the strain becomes, the cleaner your water would be.

 On cloudy days, the water bottle is exposed for 48 hours.
 This harnesses the power of the sun and natural UV rays to kill bacteria.
 You obviously can’t use this method when it’s raining (you can catch rainwater instead, though), but this could very well save you from dehydration in cases where you’re exposed to a lot of sun.

-Hand-held UV Devices
+Handheld UV Devices

 Iodine has great disinfecting properties: you can use it to dress minor injuries and to purify water.
-Iodine comes in tablet and tincture form.
+Iodine comes in tablet and tincture forms.
 The downside to using iodine is that you have to wait for at least 30 minutes before you can consume the water.
 It also leaves a nasty aftertaste, so it’s handy to carry around vitamin C tablets or a powdered juice mix to help with the taste.
 Pregnant women and people allergic to shellfish would have to stay away from this method, though.

 For tablets, you can use 1 or 2 tablets for every quart.
 You have to wait for the tablets to dissolve and again, wait for 30 minutes for it to kill all the nasties.